MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sti/ns-sti-_stisubscribe.md

 # _STISUBSCRIBE structure

 ## -description

-The STISUBSCRIBE structure is used as a parameter for the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/sti/nf-sti-istidevice-subscribe">IStiDevice::Subscribe</a> method.
+The STISUBSCRIBE structure is used as a parameter for the [IStiDevice::Subscribe](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/sti/nf-sti-istidevice-subscribe) method.

 ## -struct-fields

 ### -field dwSize

 Caller-supplied size, in bytes, of the STISUBSCRIBE structure.

 ### -field dwFlags

-One of the following bit flags, defined in <i>Sti.h</i>.
+One of the following bit flags, defined in *sti.h*.

 #### STI_SUBSCRIBE_FLAG_EVENT

-Event notifications should be delivered to the application by calls to <b>SetEvent</b>.
-The <b>hEvent</b> member contains a Win32 event handle.
+Event notifications should be delivered to the application by calls to **SetEvent**.
+The **hEvent** member contains a Win32 event handle.

 This bit flag is preferred for security reasons.
-It is available on Windows Me, Windows XP and later operating system versions.

 #### STI_SUBSCRIBE_FLAG_WINDOW

 Event notifications should be delivered to the application using window messages.
-The <b>dwWndNotify</b> member contains a window handle and <b>uiNotificationMessage</b> contains a window message.
+The **dwWndNotify** member contains a window handle and **uiNotificationMessage** contains a window message.

 This bit flag is obsolete.
-It is not available on Windows XP or later operating system versions.
+Do not use.

 ### -field dwFilter

 Reserved for system use.

 ### -field hWndNotify

-Handle to an application window that should receive the message specified by <b>uiNotificationMessage</b> when an event occurs.
-Used only if STI_SUBSCRIBE_FLAG_WINDOW is set in <b>dwFlags</b>.
+Handle to an application window that should receive the message specified by **uiNotificationMessage** when an event occurs.
+Used only if STI_SUBSCRIBE_FLAG_WINDOW is set in **dwFlags**.

 ### -field hEvent

-Handle to a Win32 event created with <b>CreateEvent</b>, which the event monitor will use with <b>SetEvent</b> when an event occurs and for which the application can wait.
-Used only if STI_SUBSCRIBE_FLAG_WINDOW is set in <b>dwFlags</b>.
+Handle to a Win32 event created with **CreateEvent**, which the event monitor will use with **SetEvent** when an event occurs and for which the application can wait.
+Used only if STI_SUBSCRIBE_FLAG_WINDOW is set in **dwFlags**.

 ### -field uiNotificationMessage

-Window message that should be passed to the <b>dwWndNotify</b> window when an event occurs.
+Window message that should be passed to the **dwWndNotify** window when an event occurs.